|

 Cyclosporine |

-Experimental and unproven.
-A 1999 investigation in Germany found positive results in 70% of patients.
-And check out another case from James Freund.
+Experimental and unproven, but intriguing.
+See article later in this page...
 Also: October 2003: Some new developments: RESTASIS™ ophthalmic emulsion may help.
 Click here for details. |

 Laser Surgery |

 Experimental, anecdotal, but not yet proven.
-PTK 1999 update.
-(Refer also to the journal Cornea , 20(4): 425-426, 2001) If you go there, do a search under Thygeson's and his article abstract will pop up.
-This other article is a case study of only one patient.
+(Refer also to the journal This other article is a case study of only one patient.
 It suggests promising results, though the treatment has not yet been evaluated in a controlled study. |

 Corneal Bandages (Soft Contact Lens) and Topical Steroid Drops are most commonly prescribed for symptom treatment, but do not eliminate the cause.